 Shareholders who, according to First Merchants' records, share an address may receive only one Notice Regarding the Availability of Proxy Materials on the Internet, one annual report to shareholders or one set of proxy materials, unless the shareholders have provided contrary instructions.
 Any shareholder who received only one Notice Regarding the Availability of Proxy Materials, one annual report to shareholders or one set of proxy materials, and who wishes to receive a separate Notice, a separate annual report to shareholders or a separate set of proxy materials now or in the future, may write or call First Merchants' Shareholder Services Department to request a separate Notice or a separate set of proxy materials at First Merchants Corporation, P. O. Box 792, Muncie IN 47308-0792; (800) 262-4261, extension 21522.
-Similarly, shareholders who share an address and who have received multiple Notices Regarding the Availability of Proxy Materials, multiple copies of the annual report to shareholders or multiple copies of proxy materials may write or call First Merchants' Shareholder Services Department at the same address and telephone number to request delivery of a single Notice or a single copy of these materials in the future.
+Similarly, shareholders who share an address and who have received multiple Notices Regarding the Availability of Proxy Materials, shareholders or call First Merchants' Shareholder Services Department at the same address and telephone number to request delivery of a single Notice or a single copy of these materials in the future.